deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 ### GeLU/SiLU

 The GeLU (Gaussian Error Linear Units) and SiLU (Sigmoid Linear Units) activation functions are very similar to one another, and as a result produced very similar experimental results.
 Both functions are akin to a "smoothed out" version of the ReLU function, i.e., they have no discontinuities.
-The GeLU has recently been popularized as the activation function of choice in many transformers, including BERT and GPT (LETS CITE THEM HERE).
+The GeLU has recently been popularized as the activation function of choice in many transformers, including BERT <d-cite key="Devlin2019BERTPO"></d-cite> and GPT (LETS CITE THEM HERE).
 The GeLU is differentiable for all $x$ - and has a smoother curve than the SiLU (Swish) activation. <d-cite key="elhage2022solu"></d-cite> found that in the setting of transformers, the GeLU was less interpretable than the SoLU.
 This may be the case after having many linear layers activation - but with a single layer this is not the case.

 <div class="row mt-3 l-page">
     <div class="col-sm mt-3 mt-md-0">